ic3software/mccs-alpha-api/README.md

 There are four main functions that the MCCS API provides:

-1. **Manage accounts** - create and modify user accounts and related entity details
+1. **Manage accounts** - create and modify user accounts and their related entity details
-2. **Find entities** - view and search for entities based on what they sell and need
+2. **Find entities** - search for and view entities based on what they sell and need
 3. **Transfer mutual credits** - create and complete/cancel mutual credit (MC) transfers between entities
 4. **Review transfer activity** - view pending and completed MC transfers